Basel Chamber Orchestra

 The concert programmes are as varied as the 47 musicians, ranging from early music on period instruments to historically informed interpretations and contemporary music.
 Each year the Basel Chamber Orchestra commissions new works and takes part in the Basel Composition Competition.

-The Orchestra has a particularly fruitful relationship with its Principal Guest Conductor Giovanni Antonini.
-Under Antonini's baton, the Orchestra will alternate with the Il Giardino Armonico ensemble in performing and recording all 107 symphonies of Joseph Haydn until 2032.
-From 2022, all of Felix Mendelssohn-Bartholdy's symphonies will be performed under the baton of Philippe Herreweghe.
-Another core element of the Orchestra's work is its forward-looking outreach work in large-scale participatory projects involving creative exchanges with children and young people.
+Under the baton of Giovanni Antonini, the Orchestra will alternate with the Il Giardino Armonico ensemble in performing and recording all 107 symphonies of Joseph Haydn until 2032.
+From 2022, all of Felix Mendelssohn Bartholdy's symphonies will be performed under the baton of Philippe Herreweghe.

 With a high degree of self-financing, the Basel Chamber Orchestra pursues an innovative, entrepreneurial approach.